sawsbuck/AIFORNETWORKINGSUMISSION/PROJECT_REPORT.md

 ## Executive Summary

-The URL Threat Detection System is a machine learning-powered web application designed to identify and classify cybersecurity threats in URLs.
+This project is a machine learning-powered web application designed to identify and classify cybersecurity threats in URLs.
 The system specifically targets two critical web application vulnerabilities: Cross-Site Scripting (XSS) and SQL Injection attacks.
 Built using Python and Streamlit, the application provides real-time threat detection with confidence scoring and detailed security analysis.

 ### Key Features
 - Real-time URL threat detection